 The UCP also provides guidance by Michigan cities about physicians and local offices. http://ucpmichigan.org/resources/physicians-and-offices

 UCP educates families about rights and access to health care.
 It provides information about medical services available for individuals with disabilities, and encourages involvement in public policy for improving health care access.
 Specialized health insurance also may be available through state agencies, such as the Michigan Child Health Insurance Program, Medicaid offices, and Department of Disability and Human Health.
 Helpful resources include:

 Public Assistance Programs and Support Groups

 Public assistance programs offer assistance in nutrition, funding, and support groups.
 The UCP advocates networking and family outreach.
 Popular CP online support groups include:

 To promote independence for people with CP, several programs offer safe, accessible, and affordable housing.
 Other programs offer employment opportunities.
 Helpful resources on housing and employment include:

-Besides the support and resources we’ve discussed, it is important to immediately seek legal help if medical negligence may have caused your child’s cerebral palsy.
+Besides the support and resources we’ve discussed, it is important to immediately seek legal help if medical negligence caused your child’s cerebral palsy.
 Often cerebral palsy occurs because of a birth injury caused by a doctor, hospital, or nurse error.
-If you suspect medical negligence played a role in your child’s CP, please contact the Buchanan Firm team of experienced birth injury attorneys and healthcare professionals.
-We offer a free, no-obligation consultation and are delighted to answer your questions.
+If you suspect medical negligence played a role in your child’s CP, please contact the Buchanan & Buchanan team of experienced Michigan cerebral palsy attorneys and healthcare professionals.
+We offer a free, no obligation consultation and are delighted to answer your questions.